apache/solr-site/README.md

 The release manager documentation will contain detailed instructions on how to update the site during a release.
 Some of the boring version number update and download link generation is handled by Pelican, see below.

-JavaDoc publishing and Solr RefGuide publishing is handled in a special way and are not checked in to this repository.
-More details will follow.
+JavaDoc publishing and Solr RefGuide publishing is **not** done through this repo, but in SVN as detailed in Release Manager instructions, and will then appear in respective sections of the website automatically, see `.htaccess` for how.

 ### Bump Lucene/Solr latest version after the release